nllspc/Sports-Analysis/RedsJAWs/README.md

 -   All tables contain both nominees and inducteees.
 -   To qualify for the JAWS-4 calculation the player must have been tenured with the Reds for at least 4 seasons.
 -   To qualify for other statistical tables players needed at least 1500 plate appearances or 500 innings.
--   Known issues and inconsistencies are listed and discussed here.
+-   Known issues and inconsistencies are listed and discussed [here](https://github.com/nllspc/Sports-Analysis/blob/master/RedsJAWs/Issues.md).
--   Explanation about the decision-making involved in the calculations is here.
+-   Explanations about the decision-making and details involved in the calculations are [here](https://github.com/nllspc/Sports-Analysis/blob/master/RedsJAWs/Notes.md).

 Acknowledgements
 ----------------